Want to launch an online store with WordPress in 2026? You’re in the right place.

 1. Set Up Your WordPress Site (If You Don’t Have One Already)

-However, if you don’t have a WordPress site yet, you’ll need to set up one before you can turn it into a fully functioning eCommerce store.
+However, if you don’t have a WordPress site yet, you’ll need to set one up before you can turn it into a fully functioning eCommerce store.

 To do that, you’ll need to do three things:

-1. Choose the domain name for your eCommerce store.
+- Choose the domain name for your eCommerce store.
 This will be its permanent address on the Internet.
 For example, ours is athemes.com.

-2. Purchase web hosting.
+- Purchase web hosting.
 This is what powers the WordPress software and makes your eCommerce store available to visitors from around the globe.

-3. Install the WordPress software.
+- Install the WordPress software.
 This will get your basic site up and running.
 Once you set up the core WordPress software, you can continue with turning it into an eCommerce store.

 Choose and Purchase a Domain Name